LMSeg: Unleashing the Power of Large-Scale Models for Open-Vocabulary Semantic Segmentation: Experiments

-\textbf{ADE20K}~\cite{ade20k} is a large-scale benchmark for scene understanding, comprising 20k training images, 2k validation images, and 3k testing images.
-It includes two sets of annotated classes: ADE20K-150 with 150 classes and ADE20K-847 with 847 classes, although both use the same images.

-\textbf{Pascal Context}~\cite{pc} extends Pascal VOC 2010, offering 4,998 training and 5,005 validation images, with annotations available in two configurations: PC-59 (59 classes) and PC-459 (459 classes).
+We train our model on COCO Stuff~\cite{coco} dataset, and conduct evaluation on ADE20k-847~\cite{ade20k} ADE20k-150~\cite{ade20k}, Pascal Context-459~\cite{pc}, Pascal Context-59~\cite{pc}, and Pascal VOC~\cite{voc}.
+COCO-Stuff dataset contains 171 annotated classes and includes 118k training, 5k validation, and 41k test images. {ADE20K}~\cite{ade20k} is a large-scale benchmark for scene understanding, comprising 20k training images, 2k validation images, and 3k testing images.
+It includes two sets of annotated classes: ADE20K-150 with 150 classes and ADE20K-847 with 847 classes, although both use the same images. {Pascal Context}~\cite{pc} extends Pascal VOC 2010, offering 4,998 training and 5,005 validation images, with annotations available in two configurations: PC-59 (59 classes) and PC-459 (459 classes). {Pascal VOC}~\cite{pc} consists of 11,185 training images and 1,449 validation images across 20 object classes.
+Following previous work~\cite{catseg,fc-clip,san}, Mean Intersection over Union (mIoU) is used as the evaluation metric across all experiments.
+This metric represents the average intersection-over-union values calculated for each class across all classes.